 The European data space from a Swiss perspective

-This means the following, organized by stakeholder:
+This means the following, sorted by stakeholders:

 • Legislators are called upon to develop a suitable legal framework for these activities.
 Particular attention should be paid to sustainable models and principles for forward-looking data governance.
 Data governance will be a crucial component for a successful data economy of the future.